-A final minor complication to be dealt with involves how we map to specific EU ISA send ops, since there are several in that family: send, sends, sendsc.
+A final minor complication to be dealt with involves how we map to specific EU ISA send ops, since there are several in that family: send, sends, sends, sendsc.
 If the underlying send instruction desired is a unary send, we affix a p or c to the ld/st operand.
 Hence, the following mapping applies.

 Pseduo-Instruction Encodes As

-ld sends
+ld send (send is binary just as in prior sends)

-ldc sendsc
+ldc sendc

-ldp (p for packed) send (unary)
+ldp (p for packed) Unsupported

-ldcp sendc
+ldcp Unsupported